hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 TEXT starts with 'Str'.
 Good!
 TEXT ends with 'ome!'.
 Good!

-Split the words of the string: ['String,', 'what', 'should', 'it', 'become!']
+Split the words of the TEXT: ['String,', 'what', 'should', 'it', 'become!']
 ```

 <!-- AUTO-GENERATED-CONTENT:END -->